gscaryt/memory_kings/README.md

 # Memory Kings in Python 3 by G. Scary Tontini

-main.py runs the game in Pygame

-memorykings0.5.py stable running all rules for Multiplayer and Solo modes on Terminal

 ## TODO

 - Add an End Screen with the Winner and Restart or Quit option.